Zereges/id3-tag-cli/README.md

   [STR] -  String type
   [INT] - Integer type

-  If no argument is specified, information of given file is retrieved.
+  If no arguments are specified, information of given file is retrieved.
   If the option is not specified, the value is unchanged.
   If the argument is empty string ("") (for [STR]) or 0 (for [INT]) the value is cleared.